melzernator/portfolio/src/plan.md

 iintegrate menu buttons in these frame bubbles too

+it could all be just a map

+user zooms in more and more in to more tilesx

 # why?
 to convince people to pay me to do fulfilling work
 # who?